Sank's Glossary of Linguistics

 ATTRIBUTIVE COMPOUND

-(Syntax) Attributive compounds are endocentric compounds that consist of a non-head (a modifier), e.g. tennis, and a head, e.g. ball, as in (1) (Ingason and Sigurðsson 2020).
+(Syntax) An endocentric compound that consists of a non-head (a modifier), e.g. tennis, and a head, e.g. ball, as in (1) (Ingason and Sigurðsson 2020).

 1. tennis ball (a ball for playing tennis)